jamescardona11/blogfolio-astro/README.md

 `src/lib/data/..-provider.ts` each file represents how the information interacts with the app.

 `.env.example` rename to .env and add the environment variables

+Change the default view between list and grid; search `SwapViewButtons.astro` for blog or project and set the default view as param.

 ### Providers configuration